Make the best decision about investing in solar power in TexasSee solar options

 Texas does not currently have a statewide solar tax credit.
 However, there are many incentive programs from local governments and energy providers and utilities.
-Here are some example solar incentive programs.
+Here are some examples of Texas solar incentive programs.

 AEP Texas (Central and North) offer up to $5,000 in rebates for new residential solar power systems.
 Learn more here.

 CoServe Electric Cooperative that serves members in Denton County up to $3,100 in rebates for new solar systems.
-You can find more information on their website here.
+Find more information about the CoServe Solar Energy Rebate here.